 There is insufficient data on Pacific Mercantile Bank's fees to provide a full SmartAsset rating.

 Pacific Mercantile Bank is a brick-and-mortar bank, with seven total branches in California.
-With mobile and web apps, Pacific Mercantile Bank makes account access convenient, even on the go.
-Pacific Mercantile Bank's mobile app allows you to manage your finances by looking at current statements, sending and receiving money as well as reaching customer service.
-Pacific Mercantile Bank gets an excellent consumer satisfaction score due to comparatively few complaints registered with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+With mobile and web apps, Pacific Mercantile Bank makes account access easy, even on the go.
+You can utilize Pacific Mercantile Bank's mobile app to manage your accounts by monitoring current statements, sending and receiving funds as well as accessing customer service.
+Pacific Mercantile Bank receives an excellent consumer satisfaction rating due to comparatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.

-Pacific Mercantile Bank is currently a medium-size bank with assets totaling $1 billion and $1 billion in deposits.
-Pacific Mercantile Bank's Texas Ratio is 3.18%, denoting a negligible probability of failure.
+Pacific Mercantile Bank ranks as a medium-size bank and handles $1 billion in assets as well as deposits totaling $1 billion.
+Its Texas Ratio is 3.18%, indicating that the bank is in excellent financial shape and far from failure.
 Additionally, Pacific Mercantile Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis